spread-ai/docs-appsmith-fork/website/docs/reference/widgets/menu/menu-items.md

 *Example:*

-If you want to dynamically display the label based on the selected item's name, you can use `{{currentItem.Name}}`, where `Name` represents the attribute that stores the name of the menu item.
+If you want to dynamically display the label based on the selected item's name, you can use `{{ '{{currentItem.Name}}' }}`, where `Name` represents the attribute that stores the name of the menu item.
 This enables you to show different text for each menu item based on its associated data.